PASTA-ELN/mobileApp/README.md

 ## Security

-Codespace has some secrets that automatically log you into expo/eas and firebase.
+Codespace and Expo have some secrets that automatically log you into expo/eas and firebase.
 As Firebase requires its API tokens in file format, the install.sh script simply pastes the secrets into their files.
-Make sure the install script is run frequently to update the tokens.

 ## Commands